Signs You Should Stop Eating Bread Immediately

 From toast and eggs at breakfast to rolls with dinner, bread is an essential part of meals in countless U.S. homes.
 In many cases, bread can even be a healthy part of your diet—certain types of whole grain, sprouted, and protein-rich breads may aid weight loss efforts and help lower blood pressure, studies have found.
 (Related: The #1 Best Bread to Eat, According to a Dietitian.)

 However, there are some serious indicators that bread isn't a good fit for your diet or your health.
-Read on to discover the surefire signs you should be ditching bread from your meal plan now, and for more on how to eat healthy, don't miss 7 Healthiest Foods to Eat Right Now.
+Read on to discover the surefire signs you should be ditching bread from your meal plan now, and for more on how to eat healthy, don't miss Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 You're gaining weight.